DFM-VLA: Iterative Action Refinement for Robot Manipulation via Discrete Flow Matching: Method

 \section{Method}

-This section is organized into four parts.
-We first introduce the model architecture in Sec.~\ref{subsec:architecture}.
-We then present two velocity-field constructions: 1) an auxiliary velocity head formulation in Sec.~\ref{sec:head_vel} and 2) an embedding-guided formulation in Sec.~\ref{sec:Embed_vel}.
-Finally, we describe the two-stage inference procedure in Sec.~\ref{subsec:inference}.
+This section first introduces the model architecture and the Metric-Aligned Action Tokenizer (MAAT), which provides a numerically structured action-token space.
+We then present two velocity-field constructions---an auxiliary-head formulation and an embedding-guided formulation---before describing the training and inference procedures.